perronejon/cis106/notes/notes3/notes3.md

 ### What is a graphical user interface (GUI)?

-A form of user interface that allows users to interact with devices using visual elements like icons, buttons, and menus as opposed to text-based interfaces.
-It is a graphical layer between the user and the machine.
+A form of user interface that allows users to interact with computing devices using visual elements such as icons, buttons, and menus as opposed to text-based interfaces.
+It is an interactive layer between the user and the machine.
 The GUI translates user actions such as clicks and drags into system-level commands, making computing accessible without the user having to memorize command syntax.

 ### What is a desktop environment?